The University’s Student Complaints Resolution Framework

 If the student is not satisfied with the decision at Stage 1, they can take it to Stage 2 - the formal departmental resolution stage.
 They need to complete a Stage 2 form and have some kind of written response from the first stage.

-Students will be referred for help at this stage to Student Support Services, the University Senior Tutor, the Students’ Union Advice Centre or their personal tutor or supervisor.
+Students will then be referred for help at this stage to Student Support Services, the University Senior Tutor, the SU Advice Centre or their personal tutor or supervisor.

 The outcome of Stage 2 will be communicated to the student with an explanation as to the resolution.